 Passive Solar Water Heaters

-All solar systems have at least the same two parts — an insulated water storage tank and one or more solar collector panels that absorb solar radiation.
+All solar water heating systems have at least the same two parts — an insulated water storage tank and one or more solar collector panels that absorb solar radiation.

 Passive solar water heaters, on the other hand, rely on a combination of gravity, water pressure, and convection.
 Convection is the tendency of hot water to rise above cold water.

 There are several types of passive solar water heaters, with two being the most popular.
 The simplest passive systems are integral collector storage systems.
 These use collectors to pre-heat incoming water before they flow into a home’s storage tank.
 Because these systems are so simple — no moving parts and few components in general — they tend to be very low-maintenance, meaning few repairs and a lower overall cost of ownership.

 Common issues, like damage to the collector and mineral build-up in the system’s pipes due to hard water, are also typically easy to resolve.

 More complex passive systems, like a thermosyphon system, are also an option.